-Also known as Leatherjacket, Rhinoceros Filefish, Rhino Leatherjacket, Rhinoceros Leatherjacket.
+Also known as Leatherjacket, Rhino Leatherjacket, Rhinoceros Filefish, Rhinoceros Leatherjacket.

-Found singly, pairs or in small schools over silty sand slopes amongst rubble and seagrass beds of sheltered lagoons and coastal reefs rich with invertebrate growth.
+Found singly, pairs, or in small schools, over silty, sandy slopes, rubble, and seagrass beds, of sheltered lagoons and coastal reefs, rich with invertebrate growth.

 Length - 18cm

 Widespread Southeast Atlantic, Indo-West Pacific

 Filefish can alter their colour and pattern to match their surrounds and so deter predators.

 Although closely related to the Triggerfish, their "trigger spine" cannot be locked into place.
 Ref: https://www.fishbase.se/summary/Pseudalutarius-nasicornis.html